cosmos/gaia/docs/docs/architecture/adr/adr-003-ica-controller.md

 ## Decision

 The ICA Controller module will be included in the application, so the Hub will have both ICA Host and Controller modules.
 The implementation will use the Controller module's built-in authentication mechanism, since we don't have a need for custom authentication logic.
 According to this, users will directly use `MsgRegisterInterchainAccount` and `MsgSendTx` messages defined by the Controller module.
-The possibility provided by the Controller module to define underlaying application to have custom processing of IBC messages exchanged by the Controller module (e.g. `OnChanOpenInit`, `OnAcknowledgementPacket`, etc.) will not be used, since there is currently no need for this.
+The possibility provided by the Controller module to define underlying application to have custom processing of IBC messages exchanged by the Controller module (e.g. `OnChanOpenInit`, `OnAcknowledgementPacket`, etc.) will not be used, since there is currently no need for this.

 ```go
 // ICA Controller keeper